Rodri joins Man City: Atletico Madrid midfielder signs for club-record €70m | Goal.com

 The Spain international has signed a five-year deal with the Premier League champions.

-“What City have achieved in the last two years has been amazing and I’m looking forward to being part of such a talented squad,” Rodri told City’s official website.
+“What City have achieved in the last two years has been amazing and I’m looking forward to being part of such a talented squad,” Rodri, who will wear the No. 16 shirt, told City’s official website.

 “It’s not just the titles they have won, but the way they have managed it, playing attacking football at all times.